vitormuuniz/Next-Level-Week-2/README.md

 #### Classes
     - A route to create a class;
     - A route to list classes;
-        - Filter by matter, day of the week and schedule;
+        - Filter by subject, day of the week and schedule;